 While smartphone apps can capture data from users, that data is often more useful when combined with other data sources such as data from connected devices, genomic data and environmental data.
-Apps which connect to devices such as fitness trackers or glucose monitors can capture data passively, without user input, reducing friction and increasing the volume of data collected.
+Apps that connect to devices such as fitness trackers or glucose monitors can capture data passively, without user input, reducing friction and increasing the volume of data collected.
 In addition, connecting with other data sets, such as genomic or environmental data allows users to analyse a broader range of inputs and spot previously hidden patterns.
-This connectivity is likely to be increasingly important with the use of ML based approaches which can analyse multiple data data sets to identify complex correlations and as the ecosystem of solutions providing relevant data grows.
+This connectivity is likely to be increasingly important with the use of ML-based approaches which can analyse multiple data sets to identify complex correlations and as the ecosystem of solutions providing relevant data grows.

 As the ecosystem of connected devices and potential suppliers of data has increased, platforms such as Validic have emerged to simplify the integration of data from multiple sources (see figure), significantly reducing the complexity of using data from third parties or connected devices

 Level 4- Insight

 The next level beyond helping users to collect and visualise their health data is analysing that data to deliver insight into their health.
 With sufficient data, ML can be used to identify the complex range of factors that impact users’ symptoms, identifying previously unnoticed trends and patterns.
 Given the lack of information currently available to sufferers of chronic disease, the prospect of an app that can give them insight into their personal triggers and risk factors has huge value to users and the broader health system.
 Apps at level 4 have the potential to personalise insight to every user, moving healthcare away from generalised population level insights to understand each individual patient.